Back to all events listing

 3. DIVISIONS

-SENIOR - This division is for anyone out of high school; that is, college students and other adult contestants.
-The 2007 Senior Division will use the 2007 Standard Arena.
+SENIOR - RoboGames uses the the 2007 Senior Division rules with the 2007 Standard Arena.
 Senior Division teams may choose operating modes from the Basic Level Operating Modes and the Standard Level Operating Modes (same modes as the standard level High School category).

 4. THE HOUSE FLOOR PLAN STRUCTURE AND FEATURES